 Once you take out a life insurance policy, you begin paying monthly premiums to your insurance provider.
 It's important to keep up with these monthly payments, overwise your cover may be ended and your loved ones could be denied a payout when you die.

-Decreasing Term Life Insurance (Mortgage Protection): Like term life insurance, this policy lasts a pre-agreed number of years but usually covers the length of your mortgage and then pays out if you pass away during that time.
+Decreasing Term Life Insurance (mortgage life insurance): Like term life insurance, this policy lasts a pre-agreed number of years but usually covers the length of your mortgage and then pays out if you pass away during that time.
 However, unlike term life insurance, each year the potential pay-out decreases as it is meant to be used with a mortgage where the outstanding loan decreases over time.
 Due to this, this policy is usually cheaper than term life insurance.

-Increasing term life insurance: This policy type is designed to protect the value of your policy from inflation.
+Increasing term life insurance: Designed to protect the value of your policy from inflation.
 To do so, the pay-out value of your policy increases over time.
 One downside to this is that the cost of your monthly premiums may also increase.

 Family Income Benefit Insurance: This insurance pays out a regular income during the agreed time period, rather than a lump sum at the end.
 Your loved ones will not need to change their standard of living if you match your current salary.
 Be aware that this policy won't pay out for long if you pass away late in the term of the policy.